aa-fisk/LL_paper/LL_project.md

                 - Stats
                 - Figures
         - Make a clear workflow from primary data
-        - New measures for the sleep
+        - New measures for the sleer
         - New data (Sleep score extra days)
+            - Somnotate
         - Simulate new data to test analysis plan?

 # TODO